badmojr/crosscheck/README.md

+# crosscheck
-## Comparison of blocklists and how much of their contents is included on other lists.
+Comparison of blocklists and how much of their contents is included on other lists.